Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Experiments

 \subsection{Odometry Results}

-The odometry drift from the considered pipelines is presented in Table \ref{tab:odom_results}.
+The translational odometry drift from all pipelines is presented in Table \ref{tab:odom_results}.
 The drift is reported as an average value of the KITTI-style odometry metrics \cite{kitti} from subsequences of length (100, 200, \dots, 800).
-The results across each of the four sequences for each sequence type are then averaged to generate the final performance metric.
 We omit rotational drift values for brevity and because they show similar trends.
-A visualization of the odometry performance for one sequence from each sequence type is shown in Figure~\ref{fig:traj_plots}.
+A visualization of the odometry is shown in Figure~\ref{fig:traj_plots}.

-It can be seen that all ICP-based methods drop in performance as the geometric difficulty of the sequences increases.
-For the two considered baselines, the estimation pipeline fails entirely as soon as the car enters the tunnel or skyway.
-Both new pipelines that incorporate Doppler measurements continue to produce functional odometry results regardless of the type of sequence.
-Interestingly, directly integrating Doppler and gyroscope measurements performs the best from all the pipelines in the hard environments, and on par in the easy and medium cases.
-This highlights the value that even a 1DOF gyroscope brings to an estimation pipeline, which we have similarly noted in our previous work \cite{Burnett_Schoellig_Barfoot_2024, need_for_speed}.
-An additional interesting finding is in the large improvement in performance between the two baselines.
-Compared to the results from \cite{do_we_need_to_compensate}, we see a large improvement in odometry when compared to Doppler compensation based on the ego-vehicle velocity.
-It is hypothesized that the improvement in performance is owed to the added difficulty of running ICP on pointclouds with alternating positive and negative Doppler shifts.
-If all points are shifted in the same direction, as was the case in \cite{do_we_need_to_compensate}, ICP seems to be almost unaffected.
+It can be seen that ICP-based methods generally drop in performance as the geometric difficulty of the sequences increases.
+For all three baselines, including the lidar one, the estimation pipeline fails entirely as soon as the car enters the tunnel or skyway.
+This is visualized in the velocity estimates shown in Figure \ref{fig:boreas}.
+All new pipelines that incorporate Doppler measurements produce functional odometry results regardless of the type of sequence.
+Using all available sources of information (N2) yields the best radar performance in all sequences and is the only radar pipeline that maintains excellent performance ($\approx 0.5\%$ average drift) without dependence on the sequence type.
+N2 is still two and three times worse than the lidar-only pipeline B3 in the suburbs and highway respectively, but maintains the same high level of performance when B3 fails.

+Despite losing out in performance to N2, directly integrating Doppler and gyroscope measurements (N3) performs well in all cases.
+This highlights the value that a heading gyroscope brings to an estimation pipeline, which we have similarly noted in our previous work \cite{Burnett_Schoellig_Barfoot_2024, need_for_speed, imu_as_input}.
+This is further supported by the root mean square error (RMSE) of the extracted Doppler velocities shown in Table \ref{tab:dopp_extr_results}.
+Though the RMSE is lower in the suburbs and highway, direct integration performs the best in the tunnel and skyway, where there are few turns and the gyroscope is very reliable.

+When gyroscope data is not used (B1 and N1), the extracted Doppler measurements noticeably improve results in 15 out of 16 sequences and prevent complete odometry failure in the tunnel and skyway.
+This result is achieved with only a slight computational costs needed to extract the measurements, but notably without any hardware changes.